 Individuals can request reimbursement of out-of-pocket expenditures, where personal funds have been used to make a purchase, as follows:

-- Employees submit reimbursement expense reports in the Concur Travel & Expense System.
+- Employee reimbursement is accomplished by submitting an expense report in the Concur Travel & Expense System.

-- If the total purchase is $75 or less, the receipt (and proof of payment) will not be required in order to process the reimbursement, unless the purchase was an official function meal, in which case receipt and proof of payment are required in any dollar amount.
+- If the total purchase is $75 or less: receipt and proof of payment will not be required for reimbursement unless the purchase was an official function meal, in which case receipt/proof of payment are required in any dollar amount.

 When required receipts and/or required proofs of payment are not available: